-‘Paraya dhan’ is deep-rooted in the Indian family’s psyche, even in this day and age of nuclear families and the few-but-definite number of househusbands.
+‘Paraya dhan‘ is deep-rooted in the Indian family’s psyche, even in this day and age of nuclear families and the few-but-definite number of househusbands.
 We talk about getting a woman ‘married off‘.
 Is it still not possible to visualise a world where the woman is not required to sever all relationships to her past, after marriage?
+Why is matrimony a prison sentence for women?

 I’m angry.
 An angry young woman.
 Perhaps I won’t change a single thing in the system in my lifetime.
 But damned if I’ll go down without a fight.